Channel assisted noise propagation in a two-step cascade: Conclusion

 \section{Conclusion}

-To summarize, we presented a theoretical analysis of noise propagation in a TSC on the basis of noise decomposition, and demonstrated the presence of distinct noise processing channels between the system components S, X, and Y. The extent of noise propagation along these channels depends on the noise processing capacity $\phi$.
-The intrinsic noise of the signal $\eta_{int,s}^2$ together with noise processing capacities ($\phi$) act as extrinsic variables and alleviates the overall information transmission along the cascade.
-On the other hand, the intrinsic noise of X, $\eta_{int,x}^2$ put a limit in information transmission along the channels S$\rightarrow$X and S$\rightarrow$X$\rightarrow$Y and act as bottleneck that reduce information transfer capacities.
-Similarly, intrinsic noise of Y, $\eta_{int,y}^2$ hinders information flow along the channels S$\rightarrow$X$\rightarrow$Y and X$\rightarrow$Y. Thus, noise propagation along the TSC depends on noise processing capacity of each noise processing channels which along with intrinsic noises modulate the information transmission capacity of the system.
+We presented a theoretical analysis of information processing in a TSC within the purview of noise decomposition.
+We demonstrated the presence of distinct noise processing channels between the system components S, X, and Y. The extent of noise propagation along these channels depends on the noise processivity $\phi$.
+The intrinsic noise of the signal $\eta_{int,s}^2$, together with noise processivity ($\phi$), acts as extrinsic variables and alleviates the overall information transmission along the cascade.
+On the other hand, the intrinsic noise of X, $\eta_{int,x}^2$ put a limit in information transmission along the channels S$\rightarrow$X ($\mathbb{C}_{sx}$) and S$\rightarrow$X$\rightarrow$Y ($\mathbb{C}_{sy}$) and thereby acts as a bottleneck that reduces information transfer capacities.
+On the contrary, $\eta_{int,x}^2$ enhances information transmission along X$\rightarrow$Y ($\mathbb{C}_{xy}$).
+Similarly, intrinsic noise of Y, $\eta_{int,y}^2$ hinders information flow along the channels S$\rightarrow$X$\rightarrow$Y ($\mathbb{C}_{sx}$) and X$\rightarrow$Y ($\mathbb{C}_{xy}$).
+Moreover, while analyzing the overall information transmission across the TSC, a sequential hierarchy emerges among the intrinsic noise levels of S, X, and Y. This hierarchy facilitates optimal information transmission from input S to output Y. In the hierarchy, S exhibits the highest intrinsic noise, followed by X and then Y, i.e., $\eta_{int,s}^2 > \eta_{int,x}^2 > \eta_{int,y}^2$.
+As long as this hierarchy is maintained within the components of the TSC, the cascade allows the highest information transmission from input S to output Y.

+While our analysis focused on analytical and computational predictions, direct experimental evidence for the hierarchy in intrinsic noise levels is currently lacking.
+However, verification can be achieved by constructing a synthetic gene circuit of a TSC using recombinant technology.
+Fluorescent reporter assays of the gene circuit will be useful to quantify the steady-state expression levels associated with each component (S, X, and Y).
+Subsequently, the variance of each component's expression level can be calculated from the reporter assay data.
+A data-driven decomposition of the variance will be useful using the modified total variance decomposition framework proposed by Hiffinger et al. \cite{Hilfinger2011}.
+The decomposition formalism applied to the fluorescent assay of output Y results in,